mindsdb/mindsdb_sql/README.md

 At the moment execution plan doesn't dependent from results of previous steps.
 But this behavior can be changed in the future.

-With the current behavior that it is possible to get plan of query as list.
+With the current behavior that it is possible to get plan of query as list:

 ```python
 from mindsdb_sql.planner import plan_query